Master’s Degree in Semiconductor Manufacturing Requirements

 Materials Science and Engineering 121 (Materials Science of Semiconductors)

-In addition, students must select two elective courses from the department’s list of electives, and two elective courses from elective offerings from the Departments of Electrical Engineering and Materials Science and Engineering, with a minimum of two of these in the 200 series.
-Approved elective courses include: Chemical Engineering C216, C219, C214, C218, 223, C240; Electrical Engineering 124, 221A, 221B, 223, 224; Materials Science and Engineering 210 and 223.
+In addition, students must select two courses from the department’s list of electives as well as two courses from elective offerings in the Departments of Electrical Engineering and Materials Science and Engineering; a minimum of two of these elective courses must be in the 200 series.
+Approved elective courses include: Chemical Engineering C219, C214, C218, 223, C240; Electrical Engineering 124, 221A, 221B, 223, 224; Materials Science and Engineering 210 and 223.

 All master’s degree candidates are required to enroll in Chemical Engineering 299 during each quarter of residence.